AFOSS-DC

 Partners and financing

-This project receives funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the France 2030 investment plan.
-It also benefits fom financial support of Pays de la Loire, Occitanie and SUD Provence-Alpes-Côte d’Azur regions.
+This project received funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the France 2030 investment plan.
+It also benefited fom financial support of Pays de la Loire, Occitanie and SUD Provence-Alpes-Côte d’Azur regions.

 Photo credit: Yohann Boutin